MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/360-camera-video-capture.md

 # 360 camera video capture

 Windows 10, version 1803 provides support for 360 camera preview, capture, and record with existing MediaCapture APIs.
-This enables the platform to expose spherical frame sources (for example, equirectangular frames ), enabling apps to detect and handle 360 video camera streams as well as to provide a 360 capture experience.
+This enables the platform to expose spherical frame sources (for example, equirectangular frames), enabling apps to detect and handle 360 video camera streams as well as to provide a 360 capture experience.

+> [!NOTE]
+> The [Cam360](https://github.com/Microsoft/Windows-Camera/tree/master/Tools/Cam360) sample available on GitHub shows how to support preview, video record, and photo capture scenarios with a 360 camera on Windows.

 ## Overview